hearot/hearot/README.md

 <p align="center"><img src="https://hearot.it/images/transparent_stroke_pfp.png" style="max-width: 100%; height: auto; width: 200px"/></p>

-<p align="center">✨ heyo ✨</p>
+<p align="center">✨ よ！ ✨</p>

-as you probably already know, i'm gabriel (aka hearot). there is no meaning behind my username, since plenty of people have already asked me (nay, it does not come from beowulf either). it is just a random name i made up when i was a kid. i live near florence, italy.
+I'm Gabriel, but you can call me **hearot**.
+This username has no real meaning, since plenty of people have asked me (nay, it does not come from beowulf either); it's just a random name I made up when I was a kid.
+I live near Florence, Italy.

-i'm not a computer science student, nor a programmer, nor a software engineer. i'm a maths student at the [university of pisa](https://www.dm.unipi.it/en/). nevertheless i'm used to coding scripts and programs whenever i'm feeling to (this website is not an exception either). you may find some excerpts of my code here on github.
+I study Mathematics at the [University of Pisa](https://www.dm.unipi.it/en/).

-i enjoy playing some videogames, but i wouldn't call myself a gamer. i'm a big fan of formula 1, though. i support the ferrari f1 team, and i enjoy watching (almost) every grand prix.
+I enjoy playing some videogames, but
+I wouldn't call myself a gamer.
+I'm a big fan of Formula 1 and Ferrari, by the way.

-i'm an old fan of telegram, which explains why i'm using it all the time. in fact, my first script was a telegram bot that i wrote in php. then, i fell in love with python; thus i attended multiple conferences regarding it (pycon nove, pycon x, pycon 22) as well as other events (golab 2018, golab 2019).
+I'm an old fan of Telegram, which explains why I'm using it all the time.
+You can text me there!
+In fact, my first script was a Telegram bot that I wrote in PHP.
+Then, I fell in love with Python!